baggerspion/nextcloud-docker/README.md

 ## Background

-The official Nextcloud Docker image can be found over [at he Docer Hub](https://hub.docker.com/_/nextcloud/).
+The official Nextcloud Docker image can be found over [at the Docker Hub](https://hub.docker.com/_/nextcloud/).
 It is not the most popular Nextcloud image.
 [This is](https://hub.docker.com/r/wonderfall/nextcloud/).
 The primary complaint I have about the official image is its size: over 600mb!
 This project exists to provide an alternative image with a much smaller footprint.

 ## Overall Aims Of This Project